handsontable/hyperformula/docs/guide/custom-functions.md

 ### 3. Add your function's names

-In your function plugin, in the static `translations` property, define your function's [names in every language you want to support](#function-name-translations).
-Your end users use these names to call your function inside formulas.
+In your function plugin, in the static `translations` property, define your function's names in [every language you want to support](#function-name-translations).

-If you support just one language, you still need to define the name of your function in that language.

 ```js
 GreetingsPlugin.translations = {